stnolting/neorv32/README.md

 ### Performance

-The NEORV32 CPU is based on a two-stages pipelined architecutre.
+The NEORV32 CPU is based on a two-stages pipelined architecture.
 Since both stage use a multi-cycle processing scheme, each instruction requires several clock cycles to execute (2 cycles for ALU operations, up to 40 cycles for divisions).
 The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.